albmoriconi/mal/README.md

 ## Syntax and semantics

-The language is clearly described in Tanenbaum (2013).
+The language is based on the [MIC-1](https://en.wikipedia.org/wiki/MIC-1) MAL, clearly described in Tanenbaum (2013).
 This section describes the changes made to its syntax and semantics.

 ### Case